Prithvitarale/peepll/README.md

 #### 2. Line 493: Adjust the aa_threshold if needed: aa_threshold = [value]

 ### **4. Notes for Reproducibility**
-Important: This code is designed to run on CPU only.
+- Important: This code is designed to run on CPU only.
 GPU support is coming soon.

-Results are averaged over multiple runs, as described in the paper.
+- Results are averaged over multiple runs, as described in the paper.
 For consistency, ensure the random seeds are set as in the scripts.

-Logs and outputs will include key metrics and figures to match the results in the paper.
+- Logs and outputs will include key metrics and figures to match the results in the paper.

+### **5. Our Algorithms
+We have thoroughly documented all our functions, and our introduced algorithms (TRUE, ICF, Majority, MCG, Dynamic Memory Update).
+Following are where you can find each algorithm:
+- **TRUE:** Lines
+- **ICF:** Lines
+- **Majority:** Lines
+- **MCG:** Lines
+- ***Dynamic Memory-Update:*** Lines